*This post may contain affiliate links. Please see my disclosure for more details!*

 - You can use any full fat cream cheese - but make sure to remove any excess water.
 I find some supermarket own ones can have more water than others.

-- The vanilla is optional - but I love using Nielsen Massey Vanilla bean Paste to get the lovely vanilla flecks!
+- The vanilla is optional - but I love using Nielsen Massey vanilla to get the lovely vanilla flecks!

 - The cookie dough dip lasts about 3 days in the fridge.